Acceptable Use Policy

 Northumbria Police will make internet access available for both business and personal use.
 Personal use of internet access facilities is limited to non-work time only.
-Internet web browser access from Force networked PCs will be granted at either Standard or Unrestricted access levels.
+Internet access from Force networked PCs will be granted at either Standard or Unrestricted access levels.
 Area Commanders / Heads of Department are responsible for determining if the use of internet access by their staff is appropriate to the role and that personal use is limited to non-work time.

 Desktop Internet use can be identified by websites visited as being related to Northumbria Police.
 All internet usage, including HTTPS traffic, is subject to security scanning to ensure that the Force is protected against the threat or spread of malware.
 These scans are automated and no records are held of the content of the scan, nor are these scans visible to ICT staff.
 Internet access is recorded by software that performs an audit function.
 Dip samples undertaken by Counter Corruption Unit will identify any potential breaches of policy regarding internet use.